TECHOUS/codemash/README.md

 # HACKTOBER FEST COMMUNITY 2020

 This project is to teach you programmers how to write better quality code which is not written by the programmers working at the companies.
-We accept the codes that not suck.
+We accept the codes that not suck at their quality.

 ## Code Of Conduct